This course may be taken prior to or during the same term.

 - Participate in interactive case studies

-A minimum grade of "C" is required for all courses with a cumulative GPA of 3.0 or higher.
+A minimum grade of "C" is required for all courses with an institutional GPA of 3.0 or higher.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant:

-- The applicant’s motivation for pursuit of a M.S. in Cybersecurity degree, extent of related work experience in the field, and future goals related to the attainment of a M.S. in Cybersecurity degree described in a letter of intent written by the applicant
+- Letter of intent (written by the applicant) to include the applicant’s motivation for pursuing an M.S. in Cybersecurity degree, the extent of related work experience in the field, and future goals related to the attainment of an M.S. in Cybersecurity degree

 - Submission of a resume

-Students entering the program with a degree other than Cybersecurity, Computer Science, or Information Technology may be required to complete prerequisite courses in computing and programming.
+Students entering the program with a degree other than Cybersecurity, Computer Science, or Information Technology and pursue the Data or Software & System Security track may be required to complete prerequisite courses in computing and programming.
 The department offers the following foundational courses to complete the prerequisite coursework: